Skip to main

 2. Allow a contact time of at least 20 minutes.

-3. Once the appropriate concentration and contact time have been met, test the pH of the liquid using a pH meter or pH test strip (available upon request from Research Safety) to ensure it is within acceptable limits for drain disposal (5.5-11.5 SU).
+3. Once the appropriate concentration and contact time have been met, test the pH of the liquid using a pH meter or pH test strip (available free upon request - biosafety@uky.edu) to ensure it is within acceptable limits for drain disposal (5.5-11.5 SU).

 4. Once the mixture has met all requirements (10% bleach, 20 minutes, pH 5.5-11.5), it may be poured carefully and slowly down the laboratory sink drain with copious amounts of water.